|Elliott Sound Products||Loudspeaker Cabinet Design|

 A favourite for many is plywood.
 It's a very good material, and offers high stiffness for its weight, but it is usually also very poorly damped.
 If a panel resonates, it will usually do so with some vigour, and good bracing practices are essential (see next section).
 There are many constructors who think that MDF is 'no good', but that may be due to poor construction techniques, or even because they are used to the panel resonance(s) produced by plywood.
 MDF has been the material of choice for many major manufacturers for some time, and it's now possible to powder coat MDF given the proper (and very expensive) equipment.

 Particle board (aka chipboard) is one material that was once used extensively by low-cost manufacturers and hobbyists.
 It is sub-optimal in almost all respects, and in particular the structural integrity is found wanting, so corner braces are almost always needed to the box doesn't disintegrate during handling.
 Particle board can be obtained with high-grade real wood veneer, and while this makes the finished item look better, it's still fairly low-strength.
 If a veneered finish is used, this pretty much eliminates the possibility of using radiused edges, so edge diffraction will be greater than desirable.
 In general, particle board has very little to commend it, veneered or not.
 Attaching drivers and connection panels is irksome, because the screw holes will become useless after only a few insertion/ removal attempts.
-The use of Tee nuts or similar is essential, and even they should be glued in place or they fall out.
+The use of Tee nuts or similar is essential, and even they should be glued in place or they may fall out during assembly (or disassembly should changes be needed).

 Many manufacturers are now using advanced composites, which let them create any shape relatively easily.
-Cellulose reinforced resins and 'exotic' plastic resins are common, but the requirement for moulds to create the finished shape means that these are generally not suited to the DIY approach.
+Cellulose reinforced resins and 'exotic' plastic resins are common, but the requirement for moulds to create the finished shape (and an autoclave to cure the resin) means that these are generally not suited to the DIY approach.
 It's not impossible of course, but even getting the materials in small quantities may prove difficult.
 'Traditional' materials will almost always be the best choice for DIY, because an enclosure can be built using only basic hand and power tools.

 Finishing is another matter entirely, and that is not covered here.
 The requirements for proper spray booths and an extreme dust-free environment are essential for the classic 'piano black' finish, or any other high gloss finish.
 Less labour (and equipment) intensive finishes are more common in the DIY sector, although there are no doubt some who will be able to achieve very high quality surfaces with a well equipped workshop.
 Ultimately, the final finish depends on what you can achieve within your budget and with the tools you have to hand.